-Met basic service delivery requirements, despite a reduction in filled FTEs.
-Knowledge and experience, coupled with planning and better productivity, have enabled the agency to maintain acceptable levels of external customer satisfaction (see page 27) and meet its service delivery requirements.
+Maintained a good external customer satisfaction level based on interaction and communication with customers.
+Met basic service delivery requirements, despite a reduction in filled FTEs and growth in the number of transactions.
+Staff taking on additional tasks coupled with planning and increased productivity have enabled the agency to maintain acceptable levels of external customer satisfaction and meet its service delivery requirements to date.
+Existing staff cannot absorb any additional tasks or work volume.

-Note: The total volume of all agency transactions for the fiscal year was 9,277,091.
-The volume of transactions includes all STARS transactions, such as disbursement and journal vouchers, IDT's, cash transfers, payroll transactions, payroll reporting and control records.
+Note: The total volume of all agency transactions for the fiscal year was 7,952,756 which was an increase of 902,697 transactions from the prior fiscal year.
+The volume of transactions includes all STARS and SCEIS transactions, such as disbursement and journal vouchers, IDT's, cash transfers, payroll transactions, and payroll reporting and control records.

 Cost savings is one of the agency's key performance measurers.
 Agency management continuously strives to identify opportunities to reduce operating costs and make efficient use of taxpayer dollars.
-By taking various cost-cutting measures, the agency has reduced expenditures by 34% from Fiscal Year 2001-02 to Fiscal Year 2009-2010.
+By taking various cost-cutting measures in addition to mandated budget reductions, the agency has reduced expenditures by 57% from Fiscal Year 2001-02 to Fiscal Year 2011-2012.

-Examples of cost saving measures include: substituting e-mail whenever possible instead of making long distance telephone calls or mailing documents; ending the lease agreement for the agency's underused mail equipment, and sharing these costs with the Budget and Control Board; eliminating phone lines; reducing training expenses by partnering with other agencies; reducing the purchase of office supplies; eliminating all office supplied cell phones; and reducing printing costs for official documents such as the CAFR, by using less expensive printing services such as the Department of Corrections.
+Examples of cost saving measures include: downsizing staff; substituting e-mail whenever possible instead of making long distance telephone calls, mailing documents or faxing documents; ending the lease agreement for the agency's underused mail equipment; eliminating phone lines; reducing training expenses by partnering with other agencies; reducing the purchase of office supplies; reducing the number of copiers; reducing office space; eliminating office supplied cell phones; reducing staff travel reimbursements; and reducing printing costs for official documents such as the CAFR, by using less expensive printing services.